Lauren Boebert: Immigration

 Boebert sponsored H.R.
 6202, the American Tech Workforce Act of 2021, introduced by Representative Jim Banks.
 The legislation would establish a wage floor for the high-skill H-1B visa program, thereby significantly reducing employer dependence on the program.
 The bill would also eliminate the Optional Practical Training program that allows foreign graduates to stay and work in the United States.
+In March 2024, Boebert proposed the "Build the Wall and Deport Them All Act", which sought to reinstate several Trump administration immigration policies and advance the removal of undocumented immigrants.
+During her 2024 campaign, she also stated her support for Trump's proposal to increase deportations, including the potential use of the National Guard and military to remove undocumented immigrants.

 LGBT rights

 Boebert opposes the Equality Act, saying it promotes "supremacy of gays" and says transgender women take scholarships and sports opportunities away from cis women.
 She opposes same-sex marriage, writing on her campaign website that she opposes "efforts to redefine marriage as anything other than the union of one man and one woman".
 She introduced a bill to ban federal funding of research and publications into transgender health care for minors, asserting that they are being "sexualized and used for horrific sexual 'research'" when being administered puberty blockers.

 In 2022, she cosponsored two bills widely seen as anti-LGBT legislation.
 The first, introduced by Marjorie Taylor Greene, would criminalize providing sex reassignment surgery and other forms of transgender health care to minors; the second was the Stop the Sexualization of Children Act, introduced by Mike Johnson, which would prohibit federally funded institutions from promoting or instructing on LGBT issues or sexual orientation and is widely seen as a national version of Florida Parental Rights in Education Act.

-In 2025, Boebert harassed a cisgender woman in the women's bathroom at the Capitol by trying to get her removed, making erroneous accusations and assumptions that the woman was transgender Congress member Sarah McBride.
+In 2025, Boebert was accused of harassing a cisgender woman in the women's bathroom at the Capitol by trying to get her removed, making erroneous accusations and assumptions that the woman was transgender Congress member Sarah McBride.